 4. “You’re Overreacting.”

-Narcissistic people often rely on reactive abuse so that they can feel better about their feelings their mistakes.
-By focusing on yours, as they see themselves as better than you, they will twist anything they do to you, over you, and find a way to blame you.
+Narcissistic people often rely on reactive abuse so that they can feel better about their feelings and their mistakes.
+By focusing on yours, as they see themselves as better than you, they will twist anything they do to you over you and find a way to blame you.
 “If you hadn’t.”
 “You made me.” as a narcissist will play the victim oh so well, yet when they provoke an emotional reaction from you, they’ll stand back all calm and ask, “what’s wrong with you.”
 Or claim, “see, this is why I didn’t tell you.
 I knew you’d overreact like this.”
 Reactive abuse is when you react to the narcissist’s abuse of you, and then the narcissist blames your reactions to their actions as being the problem to deny your reality that their actions are causing your reactions.
-A narcissist doesn’t want you to see what they’re doing, so they’ll downplay what they’re doing to you while gaining a response from you, which they can exaggerate and blame you for “overreacting.” when your reactions are perfectly normal to their actions, when we pay attention what you often notice is, it is the narcissist who’s into dramatics as they play the victim to gain sympathetic attention, that are the very people most likely to exaggerate your reactions and downplay their actions, while you downplay their actions.
+A narcissist doesn’t want you to see what they’re doing, so they’ll downplay what they’re doing to you while gaining a response from you, which they can exaggerate and blame you for “overreacting.” when your reactions are perfectly normal to their actions when we pay attention what you often notice is, it is the narcissist who’s into dramatics as they play the victim to gain sympathetic attention, that are the very people most likely to exaggerate your reactions and downplay their actions, while you downplay their actions.
 “They had a bad day.”
-As narcissists provoke you into raging at them, you believe you’re the problem and are grateful to them for putting up with you, often backed up with more of the narcissists lies of “after all I’ve done for you, no one would put up with you like I do.”
+As narcissists provoke you into raging at them, you believe you’re the problem and are grateful to them for putting up with you, often backed up with more of the narcissist’s lies of “after all I’ve done for you, no one would put up with you as I do.”